 Nothing mattered now.
 Except the fifth ring.
 Its sound hung in the air, hollow.
 The phone and the TV.
 Wednesday’s safety was gone.

 …At 8:45P.M, eleven minutes after take-off from Kennedy International Airport, TWA flight 800, bound for Paris, France, crashed into the Atlantic Ocean off the coast of Long Island.
 Witnesses say they saw a bright flash in the sky.
 But nothing is certain.
 There are no causes known at this time.
 The Coast Guard responded immediately, dispatching numerous search and rescue vessels.
 The New York City Police Department, the New York State Police Department, and the Suffolk County Police Department have all responded as well.
 The National Transportation Safety Board has dispatched a team from New Jersey.
 And we’ve been informed that numerous private vessels are also involved in this initial search and recovery effort…

 Raúl said it just to hear himself say it, to test its feel and the emptiness that arrives with flashes from a life lived, rattles you and tempts your faith, a specter that arrives in the weak light of suffering memory.

 It filled the room, repeating itself, over and over again and again, dying to reappear, always.

 It overwhelmed everything.
 The sanctity of his routine, the lab, the dog walkers and their dogs crapping and the Haitian maids and their Cadillac strollers.

 He picked up the phone and staggered.

 He felt him there, the ghost of his father standing beside him as still as recollections tend to be where light suddenly is as darkness and the darkness is where we are and where we will be.
-Where the problems of the heart live just beyond the design, beyond the touch of order.
-This sadness was new and full.
+Where the problems of the heart live.
+The sadness was new and full.